umee-network/docs/docs/governance/community-dao/translators.md

 ## Overview

-Work with others in your community to determine what needs to be translated, and where translated content should be organized.
+Use [Umee's Crowdin](https://crowdin.com/project/umeeversity-translation) to work with others in your community to determine what needs to be translated, and where translated content should be organized.
 Present the content in a professional, well-organized, and easily accessible format.
 Once the content has been properly translated and published, work with regional [community support leaders](/governance/community-dao/community-support) to share the translations with users.

 <br>